News

 Led by: Flora Salvo, Merinov

-This project explores how seaweed, an underused local resource in the Îles de la Madeleine, could support food autonomy, sustainable innovation, and community resilience.
-Through meetings with businesses, fishers, and community groups, followed by a collaborative workshop, the team will identify local needs and opportunities.
+This project explores how seaweed, an underused local resource in the Îles de la Madeleine, could support food autonomy, sustainable innovation and community resilience.
+Through meetings with businesses, community organizations, fishers, aquaculture practitioners, and the municipality, followed by a collaborative workshop, the team will identify local needs and opportunities.

 Youth led Bay of Fundy Futures